Using Essential Oils

 Always dilute essential oils for topical applications.
 To apply to the skin, place a nickel size drop of carrier oil (such as grape seed or Jojoba) in your palm and add 1-5 drops of essential oil – rub then apply. (see your bottles for specific dilution ratios for specific oils)

 The soles of the feet are a good place to start because it is an area that tends to be less sensitive and which is easy to cover.
 Socks can be applied after application.
+This however isn't the most effective place to apply oils.
+To learn more about application attend a free class in our shop or purchase our Use & Safety Book for Families, which lists common concerns and how to use specific oils on the body!

 ** Always patch test on a small area for allergies!